syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs83" %}
 {% endif %}

+> Numeric columns can be grouped based on formats such as currency or percentage, while datetime columns can be grouped based on specific date or time formats.

 ## Group or ungroup column externally

 By default, the Syncfusion Grid supports interaction-oriented column grouping, where users manually group columns by dragging and dropping them into the grouping area of the grid.
 Grid provides an ability to group and ungroup a column using [groupColumn](../../api/grid/#groupcolumn) and [ungroupColumn](../../api/grid/#ungroupcolumn) methods.
 These methods provide a programmatic approach to perform column grouping and ungrouping.